lukensmall/pkg_ping/README.md

 It uses several commandline options:

--d causes dig to be skipped.
+-d causes DNS caching to be skipped.

 -f prohibits a fork()ed process from writing the fastest mirror to file even if it has the power to do so as root.